 How did World Vision prepare for and respond to Cyclone Phailin?

-World Vision’s community disaster preparedness training played an essential role in the successful evacuation of tens of thousands of people ahead of the storm.
+World Vision’s community disaster preparedness training was essential in the evacuation of tens of thousands of people ahead of the deadly storm.
 In Ranpur, a small town in Odisha’s Nayagarh district, 40 community task force teams trained by World Vision coordinated the evacuation of 12,000 people.
-The task force includes men, women, and youth from within the community who are trained in disaster preparedness, including search and rescue, basic first aid, and protecting livestock.
+The task force included men, women, and youth who were trained in disaster preparedness and had skills in search and rescue, basic first aid, and safeguarding livestock.

-World Vision was one of the first aid agencies to begin distributing relief supplies to families affected by Cyclone Phailin.
-Family food kits and household kits were pre-positioned to be available as soon as the roads were opened.
+World Vision wasted no time in providing immediate relief supplies to families affected by Cyclone Phailin.
+Family food kits and household kits were pre-positioned, ready for distribution as soon as road access was restored.

-- Family food kits include rice, jaggery sweetener, beans, puffed rice, high energy biscuits, and bottled water.
+- Family food kits included essential items such as rice, beans, high-energy biscuits, and bottled water.

-- Household kits contain bed nets, plastic mats, cotton bed sheets, tarpaulin, women’s saree dress, men’s traditional dhoti, cooking utensils, plates, and a bucket.
+- Household kits included bed nets, plastic mats, bed sheets, tarps, women’s saree dresses, men’s traditional dhotis, cooking utensils, plates, and buckets.

-World Vision coordinated with national and local disaster management teams to meet community needs for rebuilding homes, infrastructure, water and sanitation, and restoring livelihoods to benefit 30,000 people.
+World Vision coordinated with national and local disaster management teams to help meet community needs for rebuilding homes, infrastructure, access to clean water and sanitation, and livelihoods to ultimately benefit 30,000 people.

 How can I help vulnerable children and families affected by disasters today?